stasyanko/monnblanc-principles/README.md

 But other objects will know too much about how this work in HR object and it can hardly be called behavior as every object that calls updateWorkerDataInDatabse() must know databasePassword.

+**One more example:** you wanna order a pizza.

+You call a local pizzeria.

+What do you need to do to get a pizza?

+You need to pass a message to a pizzeria:

+"I want one pizza with tomatoes and cheese"

+That's it.

+You don't tell the pizzeria where they should buy products, how long to cook it, how to hire cooks.

+You just send a message: "I want a pizza"

+And the supposed behavior of the pizzeria is to cook a pizza.

 ## Object immutability

 All objects must be immutable.
 Almost every real life object is immutable.